 Store potatoes in a dark, cool place away from heat and do not store them in the refrigerator.
 A humid basement or root cellar is the best area.
 They should be kept in a burlap bag or ventilated container and stored between 40°F and 60°F.

-Unripe or ripe plantains can be stored in a cool, dry place between 45-50°F. Plantains should be turned over every day.
+Unripe or ripe plantain can be stored in a cool, dry place between 45-50°F. They should be turned over every day.
 Finding a place somewhere out of the sun or away from a heat source is ideal.
-To extend the life of a ripe plantain, place it in the refrigerator up to five days.
+To extend the life of one already ripened, place it in the refrigerator up to five days.

-If you’re looking to speed up the ripening process, store a plantain in a brown paper bag with one of the fruits listed above.
+If you’re looking to speed up the ripening process, store one in a brown paper bag with one of the fruits listed above.